rydss/PowerVCF/README.md

 ## What's New

+- **NEW** `Remove-VCFTask` New cmdlet that connects to the specified SDDC Manager and cancels a task by ID
 - **UPDATED** `Get-VCFvROPs` updated to improve the output from the API response
 - **UPDATED** `Get-VCFWSA` updated to improve the output from the API response
 - **UPDATED** `Get-VCFvRA` updated to improve the output from the API response